 Why don’t more Alzheimer’s Patients Get Massage Therapy?

-Unfortunately, Alzheimer’s patients are an underserved segment for massage and bodywork modalities.
+Unfortunately, Alzheimer’s patients are an under-served segment for massage and bodywork modalities.
 Some family members and caretakers associate massage with the deep tissue massages they have received and fear a massage would be hard on elderly loved ones.
-Massage for Alzheimer patients and massage for the elderly is more often a soothing combination of touch, massage and ‘deep listening’.
+Massage for Alzheimer’s patients and massage for the elderly is more often a soothing combination of touch, massage, and ‘deep listening’.

-Does Massage for Alzheimer Patients Target
+Does Massage for Alzheimer’s Patients Target Specific Symptoms?

 Results of the trial indicated: